Chapter 1 : Lucy in the Sky with Diamonds

-“Nah, I think it’s just mine,” Lucy notes, not really feeling up to the task of being pleasant.
+“Nah, I think it’s just mine,” Lucy notes dryly, not really feeling up to the task of being pleasant.
 Another awkward pause passes between the two.

 “Well,” Lorcan looks away and dusts off some invisible dust, “I must be going, it is late and all –“

 She mentally smacks herself.
-Stupid cow, Lorcan is the Quidditch star captain and the heartbreaker of their year – how is he even going to remember her?
+Stupid cow, Lorcan is the Quidditch captain and the heartbreaker of their year – how is he ever going to remember her?

 The brown-haired boy makes to walk away, but turns around to face her again.